← Back to blog

 • Confusing severance methods – There are multiple ways to sever (notice, act on own share, mutual agreement, course of dealing).
 Students sometimes apply the wrong method or miss severance entirely.

 • Not distinguishing legal and equitable – A property may be held as a legal joint tenancy but an equitable tenancy in common.
-This distinction is critical and frequently tested.
+This distinction is critical and worth revising carefully.

 Quick Summary